supadhy1-tech/supadhy1.github/README.md

 Diligent undergraduate student and tutor at SVSU in the Computer Science and Mathematics Department, highlighting adept interpersonal and leadership skills.
 Proficient in Java, JavaFX, Visual Basic, HTML, and CSS, with a focus on mastering Python and JavaScript.

 ## Technical Skills:
-Java, JavaFX, Python, Visual Basic.net, HTML, CSS, MS Excel, and Word
+Java, JavaFX, Python, mySQL, Rest APIs, JavaScript, Web Application, Visual Basic.net, HTML, CSS, MS Excel, Word.

 ## Soft Skills
 Strong Communication Skill, Leadership Quality, Ability to Work in Team